 This week long event will bring together a group of richly talented facilitators and practitioners to share and explore creative tools that can be used in a variety of social change settings.
 This version of the course is designed and delivered by members of the Moving Sounds collective.
 The autumn 2017 version of the course filled so quickly we thought we should remix and re-release it by dope demand!
-It will take a cross/multi-disciplinary approach, drawing on theatre, story, image, dance, and music – and apply these to community empowerment, campaign development, and direct action.
+It will take a cross/multi-disciplinary approach, drawing on the arts, social permaculture , nature connection and mindfulness – and applying these to community empowerment , project development and regenerative activism.

 This course is aimed at anyone interested in learning, sharing and exploring creative, collaborative and participatory tools for social justice.
 The facilitators have planned activities, talks and collaborative tasks but will allow space in the timetable for participant led activities to emerge.

-MovingSounds is a collective of professional artists, musicians, performers and permaculturists who are passionate about the power of creativity and nature to transform lives and create a more sustainable future.
-We are experienced facilitators offering engaging and dynamic workshops to inspire and educate.
+MovingSounds is a collective of facilitators, professional artists, musicians, performers and permaculturists who are passionate about the power of creativity and nature to transform lives and create a more sustainable future.
+As experienced facilitators they offer engaging and dynamic workshops to inspire and educate.
 Their workshops offer learners the opportunity to explore important issues around active citizenship including sustainability, social justice, leadership, creativity, and nature connection but always through a fun, engaging process that brings out the best in ourselves and each other.

 1. A thorny-evergreen flowering shrub, with a high capacity for regeneration and resilience.
 Its seedpods open in contact with fire and it reshoots from charred stumps.
 A successionary plant that grows well under challenging conditions.
 It improves soil fertility through nitrogen fixing, preparing the way for renewed biodiversity.